 Intramural fibroids: These fibroids are located in the thick wall of the uterus (myometrium) and are the most common type of fibroids, but also the easiest to remove.

-Subserosal fibroids: Located outside the wall of the uterus, this type of fibroids can often grow to be the largest.
+Subserosal fibroids: Located in the outer wall of the uterus, this type of fibroma can often grow to be the largest.
 One of two types of fibroids that can form a “stalk” on which the mass is attached termed pedunculated fibroids.

 Submucosal fibroids: Fibroids located in the muscle beneath the lining of the uterine wall (endometrium).
 They also can form pedunculated fibroids.

 Intracavity fibroids: This form of fibroids is located in the cavity of the uterus itself.

 Cervical fibroids: These fibroids form in the cervix, the neck of the uterus.

 Causes of Fibroids